-Thankfully, for travelers, hotel gyms have steadily improved in the last decade.
-Still, many hotel “fitness centers” (we stress the quotes) are little more than dark, cement cubes with rusty free weights, a flickering TV perpetually tuned to Days of Our Lives, and a treadmill papered with a handwritten “Out of Order” sign.
-If you value your fitness routine, even when miles from home, it pays to be prepared with a compact yet versatile workout kit.
+Working out while you’re traveling can be difficult.
+Fortunately, for travelers who want to keep their workout momentum or need that extra hour of stretching and exercising, hotel gyms have steadily improved in the last few years.
+Even so, many hotel “fitness centers” (we stress the quotes) are little more than dark cement cubes with rusty free weights, a flickering TV perpetually tuned to Days of Our Lives, and a treadmill papered with a handwritten “Out of Order” sign.
+If you value your fitness routine, even when you’re miles away from home, it pays to be prepared with a compact yet versatile workout kit.
 Here is the best portable fitness gear to stay fit, even from the comfort of your hotel room while traveling.

 The jump rope hasn’t changed since the earliest days of Double Dutch.
 For fitness enthusiasts, jumping rope is a simple yet practical addition to any cardio regimen.
 Just about any length of rope will get the job done.
 However, if you want to up your rope-jumping game, invest in a well-made jump rope kit.
 Crossrope’s jump rope kits are made from durable, braided steel with pro-grade handles that feature ball bearings and ergonomic grips.
 The interchangeable ropes are sold in varying weights designed to personalize your particular workout based on whether your goal is getting lean or getting strong.
 The accompanying free app also features dozens of targeted exercises to keep things interesting.